rocketbot-cl/HTML/docs/Manual_HTML.md

 # HTML

-Module to open HTML files and get or add data
+Module to work with HTML.
+Read and edit HTML files

 ![banner](imgs/Modulo_HTML.jpg)

 ## How to install this module